ellysh/video-game-bots/GLOSSARY.md

 **In-game Bot**

 [**Interrupt**](https://en.wikipedia.org/wiki/Interrupt) is a signal to the processor emitted by hardware or software indicating an event that needs immediate attention.

+[**Hardware Abstraction Layer (HAL)**](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Hal.dll) is an abstraction layer, implemented in software, between the physical hardware of a computer and the software that runs on that computer.

+[**Hardware Platform**](http://www.techopedia.com/definition/7529/hardware-platform) is a set of compatible hardware on which software applications can be run.

 [**Kernel**](https://en.wikipedia.org/wiki/Kernel_%28operating_system%29) is a computer program that manages I/O (input/output) requests from software, and translates them into data processing instructions for the CPU and other electronic components of a computer.